 It’s one of those hard to explain events: a characteristically French hippie-culture thing, typical in this laid-back region.
 Artists, landowners, growers and volunteer workers create a journey that takes you through fields and forest, by a river, a wooded hillside.
 Along the trail there are flowers, vegetables, and land art.
 We’re talking tunnels you walk through drooping with gourds.
 Labyrinthine meadows of tall-as-you flowers; sculptures hanging from trees or in the river.
 Along the route are massages and yoga, storytellers for children, artisan beer, puppet shows …gosh, so much and all for free.
 As they say (loosely translated) “nature gives way to imagination and artistic questioning.
 It is an invitation to see, contemplate, respect, exchange, reflect …” Exactement.

-That weekend I had a break from radiotherapy, a film in Dad’s camera, a birthday needing to celebrate, and lovely friends to celebrate it with.
-A slight spanner in the works – the camera broke as I was shooting (boo) but Raul in Porto has now fixed it for me (yay!) but I did manage to get these before the mishap.
+That weekend I had a break from radiotherapy, a film in Dad’s camera, a birthday needing to celebrate, and friends to celebrate it with.
+A slight spanner in the works – the camera broke as I was shooting (boo) but now it’s fixed (yay!)
+However, I did manage to get these before the mishap.

 Yashica FX-D | Fuji Superia 200